nikcleju/IT_Course/Lectures/02_SourceCoding.md

 Shannon's first theorem (coding theorem for noiseless channels):

-* It is possible to encode an infinitely long sequences of messages from a source S with an average length as close as desired to H(S), but never below H(S)
+* It is possible to encode infinitely long sequences of messages from a source S with an average length as close as desired to H(S), but never below H(S)